Open Source

 Database Caching

-Use Hazelcast IMDG to speed-up applications that read and write to disks, such as relational databases and NoSQL stores.
-Hazelcast IMDG supports several cache patterns such as Read-Through, Write-Through, Write-Behind & Cache-Aside.
+Use Hazelcast OSS to speed-up applications that read and write to disks, such as relational databases and NoSQL stores.
+Our platform supports several cache patterns such as Read-Through, Write-Through, Write-Behind & Cache-Aside.
 Using the first three patterns the application need not know anything about the backing stores, they just deal with data structure APIs such as Map.
 Write-Behind solves the problem of slow data stores where the application would usually wait for an acknowledgment.
 The following example shows cluster configuration for a Write-Behind store.

 Distributed Compute